mathieucarbou/YaSolR/docs/manual.md

 > Captive Portal and Access Point address: [http://4.3.2.1/](http://4.3.2.1/) {: .block-tip }

-A captive portal (Access Point) is started for the first time to configure the WiFi network, or when the application starts and cannot join an already configured WiFi network fro 15 seconds.
+A captive portal (Access Point) is started for the first time to configure the WiFi network, or when the application starts and cannot join an already configured WiFi network for 15 seconds.

 ![](assets/img/screenshots/Captive_Portal.jpeg)